Azure/Multi-tenant-Landing-Zones/README.md

 # Narrative

 Some companies have the need for multiple landing zones; support different lisencing models (EA, PAYG, CSP) and build, support and operate these landing zones across multiple tenants.
 This is especially important for partners where different delivery models account for a big deal of their business or enterprises that run seperated businesses within their enterprise and still require control and standardization.

+This solution is not opinionated on the architecture you choose to deliver or how to.
+If we look at Enterprise Scale - this would be one out of many landing zones a company would support and be able to deliver at scale.

 # Design principles
  - DevOps first approach and 'DevOps' tooling netural (Any toolchain)